Book of Dede Korkut

-The Book of Dede Korkut or Book of Korkut Ata (Kitabi-Dədə Qorqud, کتاب دده قورقود; Kitaby Dädem Gorkut; Dede Korkut Kitabı) is the most famous among the epic stories of the Oghuz Turks.
+The Book of Dede Korkut or Book of Korkut Ata (Kitabi-Dədə Qorqud, کتاب دده قورقود; Kitaby Dädem Gorkut; Dede Korkut Kitabı) is the most famous among the dastans or epic stories of the Oghuz Turks.
 The stories carry morals and values significant to the social lifestyle of the nomadic Turkic peoples and their pre-Islamic beliefs.
-The book's mythic narrative is part of the cultural heritage of the peoples of Oghuz Turkic origin, mainly of Turkey, Azerbaijan, and Turkmenistan.
-Only two manuscripts of the text, one in the Vatican and one in Dresden, were known until 2018, when the Gonbad manuscript was discovered.
+The book's mythic narrative is part of the cultural heritage of the peoples of Oghuz origin, mainly of Azerbaijan, Turkey and Turkmenistan.
+Only two manuscripts of the text, one in the Vatican and one in Dresden, Germany, were known before a third manuscript was discovered in a private collection in Gonbad-e Kavus, Iran, in 2018.

-The epic tales of Dede Korkut are some of the best-known Turkic dastans from among a total of well over 1,000 recorded epics among the Mongolian and Turkic language families.
+The epic tales of Dede Korkut are some of the best-known Turkic dastans from among a total of well over 1000 recorded epics among the Turkic and Mongolian language families.